Jason-Chamberlain/JavaScript-Projects/README.md

 #### **Project7_scope_time_function**

     This project explained the basic concepts of Scope and Conditional Statements.
-It also discussed the using the Date Object.
+    It also discussed using the Date Object.

     The following key topics were discussed:
         - Local and Global Variables